makash/linux-container-security-docs/README.md

 # Introduction

-This book is an attempt to document all the things that are required for security in a modern linux distribution

 This book is an attempt to document the security features provided in a modern linux distribution

 # Topics: